sanchom/allard-writing-tools/sample-factum-1.md

 ¶ The citation to _Hill_ sits alone on a newline, but should not be treated as a standalone paragraph note.
 It is an inline citation tied to the final sentence of that paragraph.

+## Using brackets without a reference

+¶ Brackets like this "[" should also be able to be used [...] as in standard writing.
+They don't always imply a reference.